cdavidbm/cdavidbm/README.md

 # Hi, I'm Christian!

-I am an enthusiast of Python and creative coding, passionate about exploring the intersections between technology and art. 🎨✨ Through programming, I aim to transform abstract ideas into interactive and visual experiences that ignite the imagination.
+I am an enthusiast of Python and creative coding, passionate about exploring the intersections between technology and art. 🎨✨ Through programming, I aim to transform abstract ideas into interactive and visual experiences that ignite the imagination. 🎶💻

-In addition to my programming endeavors, I engage in sound and visual experimentation using tools like **SuperCollider** and **TouchDesigner**.
-These platforms allow me to create unique soundscapes and visuals, merging music and digital art into one cohesive space.
-My goal is to use code not just as a tool but as a medium for self-expression and artistic innovation. 🎶💻

 ```python
 import asyncio